Overall ski champion Brignone breaks leg in crash with home Olympics approaching

 The celebrations ended abruptly for freshly crowned overall World Cup skiing champion Federica Brignone when she broke multiple bones in her left leg during a giant slalom crash at the Italian championships on Thursday — 10 months before a home Olympics.

+Brignone was set to undergo surgery and will be out for “months,” Italian Winter Sports Federation medical chief Andrea Panzeri said.

-Brignone was the race leader at the Lusia ski area in Val di Fassa but in her second run she crashed through a gate and lost control, prompting her to tumble and crash through the next gate.
+Brignone was the race leader at the Lusia ski area in Val di Fassa but in her second run she crashed through a gate and lost control, prompting her to tumble and crash through the next gate, too.
 She was flown by helicopter to a hospital in Trento.

 One of those World Cup wins came in a super-G on the Olympia delle Tofane course in Cortina that will host women's skiing at the Milan-Cortina Olympics next February — her first career victory at the venue.

+“She’s certainly not happy.
+She had an exceptional season and won everything she should have won.
+She certainly could have done without this," Panzeri said.
+"But the great champions always know how to bounce back.”

-Brignone is expected to be one of the home stars of the Milan-Cortina Games.
-But the 34-year-old Italian faces a race just to recover in time.
+Brignone was expected to be one of the home stars of the Milan-Cortina Games.
+But the Italian faces a race just to recover in time.

-It was still too early to place a timetable on when or if Brignone might return.
-This season she became the oldest woman to win a World Cup race.
+“It won’t be a quick recovery," said Panzeri, who has also operated on Brignone's teammate Sofia Goggia multiple times.
+"We’re talking about months.”

 AP skiing: https://apnews.com/hub/alpine-skiing